-Some 25 million U.S. residents are signed up for Medicare Advantage plans across the nation.
-This means that about 36% of all 68 million people eligible for Medicare are enrolled in Medicare Advantage plans – a number called the “Penetration Rate.”
-As of June 2020, the county with the top penetration rate in the 50 U.S. states was Florida’s Miami-Dade, with 67 percent of all Medicare-eligible citizens enrolled in Medicare Advantage plans.
+Some 28 million U.S. residents are signed up for Medicare Advantage plans across the nation.
+This means that about 44% of all 64 million people eligible for Medicare are enrolled in Medicare Advantage plans – a number called the “Penetration Rate.”
+As of December 2021, Minnesota’s Aitkin County boasted the top penetration rate in the 50 U.S. states, with 81% of all Medicare-eligible citizens are enrolled in Medicare Advantage plans.

 Medicare Advantage Penetration Rates by County